Engwe X26 Review – 1,200-Watt Fat E-Bike

 The Engwe X26’s motor is one of its most notable features.

-The bike has 5 different pedal-assist levels.
+The bikes have 5 different pedal-assist levels.
 Each of them gives you a different amount of assistance.

 Hill Climbing

-As mentioned, the Engwe X26 has an exceptionally powerful motor capable of producing 60Nm of torque.
+As mentioned, the Engwe X26 and X24 have an exceptionally powerful motor capable of producing 70Nm of torque.

-Although the electric bike weighs 90 pounds, which is a lot, it’s still able to climb inclines of 30 degrees.
-So, Engwe X26 is perfect for individuals looking to experience some off-road fun.
+Although both electric bikes weigh over 90 pounds, which is a lot, it’s still able to climb inclines of 30 degrees.
+So, Engwe X26 and X24 are perfect for individuals looking to experience some off-road fun.

 Dual Batteries and Range